Jungio/I-Knead-To-Calm-Down/README.md

-WWDC25 software submission

-short game simulating how baking can help with anxiety
+Short game simulating how baking can help with anxiety